-Planet Earth lives through all environmental issues with the lifeblood of environmental defenders spilled.
 Engaging in environmental activism is a noble but bloody state of affairs.
-The rapid deaths of people who’ve bravely protected their lands, water, and local wildlife are in exchange of pushing through the acts of mining and other commercial projects.
-Greed and personal interests take little to none consideration of the enormous impact it can create when natural calamities and unprecedented disasters occur in these regions.
+The rapid deaths of people who’ve bravely protected their lands, water, and local wildlife are in exchange for pushing through the acts of mining and other commercial projects.
+Greed and personal interests take little to no consideration of the enormous impact it can create when natural calamities and unprecedented disasters occur in these regions.

 Death Tolls of Environmental Activism and Corrupt Rule of Law

 At least 1,558 people in 50 states were killed between 2002 and 2017.
 The reason behind the killings is that they just fought against capitalist interests on their lands.
 Many governments leaders force mining, farming, and other extractive industries into more remote regions to cope up with the global demand for resources.
-Using the progress of national economies as basis, many government leaders push mining, farming and other extractive industries into ever more remote regions.
+Using the progress of national economies as a basis, this led to the continuous rising of environmental stress, hence explaining the interests of lands.

 Meanwhile, in the Pearl of the Orient

 The effort and selflessness of some people offer after leaving the comfort and warmth of their lives just to fight against big and unjust agriculture projects and hydroelectric dams are unmatchable.
 Several lawyers, defenders, park rangers, and organizations, have died without seeing any policy changes initiated by their respective governments.
-It’s unacceptable to have this phenomenon of fatal environmental activism.
+It’s inhumane to have this phenomenon of fatal environmental activism.
 It’s all the more disgusting for this to happen at a time when our planetary ecosystem is failing.
 Instead of helping one other, bloodshed is what they offer.
 Truly, human greed makes some people blind and evil.

 Some of us may see the green movement as a trend or just an act of buying things that are eco-friendly.
 Others even deride the Zero Waste Movement as an unattainable lifestyle.
 As if trying to live more sustainably is a waste of effort in this plastic-dependent world we have.
 But there’s a bigger picture to it that you might know until now.
 A bloody state of affairs spills over the entire world, mainly Africa, South and Central America, and Asia.

-The campaign in protecting the environment leads to deaths that are continuously rising while you are reading this.
+While you are reading this, the campaign in protecting the environment leads to deaths that are continuously rising.
 People are dying to defend the sacred right to a healthy planet.
-They are killed by corporations and big men who cannot understand that you can eat nor breathe money.
-It’s sickening.
-It’s disheartening.
-You might feel discouraged and let down by the people who run the world.
+They are killed by corporations and big men who can’t understand that you can eat nor breathe money.
+It’s sickening and disheartening.
+You might feel betrayed by the people who run the world.
 But the tragedy of environmental activism should be a rallying cry to change.

-And while we may not notice it now, climate change is greatly experienced in other countries.
-Winter had fallen in countries that used to be summer all year-long.
-Animals from the North Pole are slowly vanishing as glaciers melt, also causing for the water level to rise above normal but also vanished some animals.
+And while we are busy living our lives, climate change already showed its wrath in other countries.
+Winter had fallen in countries that used to be summer all year long.
+The melting of glaciers not only caused the water level to rise above normal but also vanished some animals.

-We need to be more aware of what’s happening to the world.
+We need to be cautious and aware of what’s happening to the world.
 We need to uncover our eyes and stop pretending that we’re unaffected by the planet’s issue.
 Banning plastic straws wouldn’t be enough.
 This is very far from being enough.
 Together, we need to petition for more policy changes and societal shifts.
 Companies and consumers in wealthy countries should take more responsibility for their products.
 We need to push for more ethical and transparent supply chains.